-In terms of college education, Fayetteville is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.22% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Fayetteville is somewhat higher than in the average US city of 21.84%: 25.12% of adults 25 and older in the city have at least a bachelor's degree.

 Fayetteville is an extremely ethnically-diverse city.
 The people who call Fayetteville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Fayetteville residents report their race to be White, followed by Black or African-American.
+The greatest number of Fayetteville residents report their race to be Black or African-American, followed by White.
 Fayetteville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.85% of the city’s residents.
+People of Hispanic or Latino origin account for 11.37% of the city’s residents.
 Important ancestries of people in Fayetteville include Irish, English, Italian, and Scots-Irish.

 The most common language spoken in Fayetteville is English.
 Other important languages spoken here include Spanish and German.